Are You the Target of a Sociopath? Part I of 2

 Masters of Deception

 They are also fast talkers.
-To cover up their secret activities, they may say: “I do some contract work for the CIA, but I can’t tell you anything about it.
+To cover up secret activities, they may say, “I do some contract work for the CIA, but I can’t tell you anything about it.
 I’ll be gone all next week on a secret mission.
 I really, really wish I could tell you about it, but I can’t.
 And don’t ever ask me.”
 Or they may quickly lose interest in you, but keep you hanging on with a few words of love, so that they can still have sex with you, borrow money from you (which won’t be returned) and maintain access to your house or car.

-They can be criminals, con artists, drug dealers, heads of drug cartels, human traffickers and serial rapists.
-But they can also be politicians, wall-street traders, CEOs, business owners, lawyers, police, in the military, housewives, doctors, teachers, priests, home remodelers, therapists, social workers.
+They can be criminals, con artists, drug dealers, human traffickers, or serial rapists.
+But they can also be politicians, Wall Street traders, CEOs, business owners, lawyers, police, soldiers, housewives, doctors, teachers, priests, contractors, therapists, or social workers.
+They can be extremely smart, like serial killer Ted Bundy, or extremely not smart.
 And they could be one of your family members.
-They are about 4% of the U.S. population, which is one in twenty-five people.
+They represent as much as 4 percent of the U.S. population, which would be one in 25 people.

 Playing the Victim